ckxng/bibleschoolmedia/README.md

 ## Status

+This software is ABANDONED.
+No further improvements will be made.

 This project is somewhat functional and is capable of hosting lessons using Google AppEngine.
 A number of improvements are needed before this software is ready for prime-time.
 See this issues list for details.